Have you ever had bad-tasting matcha?

 Use It For Baking

 Believe it or not stale matcha can be used in some baking recipes to great effect.
+You also still get to enjoy the matcha powder benefits that way.
 You can use it to make waffles, for one thing.

 Matcha waffles are tasty, and you can dress them up with syrup and all the usual toppings for a delicious green waffle breakfast!